Engineering California (CA) Rank #2 of 50

 90th Percentile $201,756

 The largest employment areas for mechanical engineers in California include Los Angeles, San Francisco, San Diego, and San Jose.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Mechanical Engineer in California